 Thanks very much for reading my article.
 I hope you found it useful and know everything about drop shot fishing so you can try it out for yourself the next time you’re on the water.
 It truly is a very effective way to catch a lot of fish.

-Please check out our other articles on split shot rigs and our in-depth article on why lead fishing weights and sinkers are often banned!
+Please check out my other related article on split shot rigs and our in-depth read about why lead fishing weights and sinkers are often banned!